nodirshox/totxt/README.md

-# 🖥️ totxt: Code Repository to Single .txt File
+# 🖥 totxt: Code Repository to Single .txt File

-## 🤖 Generates an LLM SpoonFeed txt file.
+> [!TIP]
+> 🤖 Feed your LLM a single txt file to give it full & direct context of your codebase.

 ## 🌟 Overview